ItRichart/Discord-Bot-Python/README.md

 # Discord-Bot-Python
-A chat bot for Discord made with Python
+A chat bot for Discord made with Python.